Biden taps proponents of stricter Wall Street rules for his agency review teams during transition

 These teams are often not the groups who pick Cabinet secretary nominees, though.
 That process is typically done by other officials involved in the transition.

 Leading the team conducting a review of the Federal Reserve and other banking regulators is Gary Gensler, who headed the Commodity Futures Trading Commission from 2009 to 2014.
 In the Obama administration, Gensler advocated strict regulation of derivatives, a type of financial product that was central to the 2008 financial crisis.
-Gensler currently teaches at the MIT Sloan School of Management, focusing on digital currencies, financial technology and public policy.
+Gensler teaches at the MIT Sloan School of Management, focusing on digital currencies, financial technology and public policy.

 Gensler’s team includes Lisa Cook, an economics professor at Michigan State University focusing on economic growth, innovation and development.
 Cook served as a senior economist at the Council of Economic Advisers in 2011 and 2012.
 Also advising the transition on the federal banking regulators is Mehrsa Baradaran, a professor at the University of California School of Law who specializes in banking law, financial inclusion and the racial wealth gap.